blockparty-sh/slp-validation-oracle/slp_validation_oracle_spec.md

 A client will forge a request to a validation oracle server by providing the server an outpoint.

-If the outpoint is a valid SLP UTXO return a signed message as described
+If the outpoint is SLP valid return a signed message as described

-If the outpoint is an invalid SLP UTXO the server may respond with an error or a 0 value response.
+If the outpoint is SLP invalid the server may respond with an error or a 0 value response.

 The server MUST conform to the below description of data and ordering for the message by tokenType.